rdegges/rdegges-blog/articles/2012/tools-i-use-tmux.md

+---
-Title: Tools I Use - tmux
+title: "Tools I Use - tmux"
-Date: 2012-01-06
-Tags: programming
+date: "2012-01-06"
+tags: ["programming"]
+slug: "tools-i-use-tmux"
-Summary: tmux is an amazingly useful tool.
-Here's a quick look at what makes it awesome.
+description: "tmux is an amazingly useful tool.
+Here's a quick look at what makes it awesome."
+---

 ![Tools][]